Imagined versus Remembered Stories: Quantifying Differences in Narrative Flow: Acknowledgements

 \subsubsection{Retold autobiographical stories have higher \bagChainName than fresh recollections}

 In comparison to freshly recalled stories, stories retold after several months have higher \bagChainName ($p<0.001$), are shorter ($p<0.001$), and contain fewer realis events ($p<0.001$; Fig.~\ref{fig:hc-figure}).
-This finding suggests that autobiographical memories in retold stories are more consolidated and narrativized.
-Although the assessed subjective frequency of recalling or retelling autobiographical memories is not associated with \bagChainName, \bagChainName negatively correlates with the number of realis events in stories ($r=-0.08$, $p<0.001$).
+This finding demonstrates systematic shifts in the narratives of autobiographical stories with time, posing questions and framing future research on the consolidation of memories in and influences of such processes on recollection.
+We found that participants' assessments of the frequency of recalling or retelling autobiographical stories is not associated with \bagChainName but that \bagChainName is negatively correlated with the number of realis events in stories ($r=-0.08$, $p<0.001$).